ChangWan723/ChangWan723.github.io/_posts/CSLN/CleanCode/2024-02-02-Clean-Code-Systems.md

 ### Aspect-Oriented Programming (AOP) as a Solution

-**Aspect-Oriented Programming (AOP)** is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns from business logic.
+**Aspect-Oriented Programming (AOP)** is a programming paradigm that aims to increase modularity by **allowing the separation of cross-cutting concerns from business logic**.
   - Cross-cutting concerns are aspects of a program that affect multiple modules, such as logging, security, transaction management, and error handling.
   - AOP introduces the concept of "**aspects**", which encapsulate behaviors that cut across multiple classes, such as logging, error handling, or security.
   - AOP addresses these concerns by modularising them into distinct aspects, thereby simplifying the core business logic and enhancing code readability and maintainability.